-Thomas wakes up in an elevator, remembering nothing but his own name.
-He emerges into a world of about 60 teen boys who have learned to survive in a completely enclosed environment, subsisting on their own agriculture and supplies.
-A new boy arrives every 30 days.
-The original group has been in "The Glade" for two years, trying to find a way to escape through the Maze that surrounds their living space.
-They have begun to give up hope.
-Then a comatose girl arrives with a strange note, and their world begins to change.
-There are some great, fast-paced action scenes, particularly those involving the nightmarish Grievers who plague the boys.Written by
+Awakening in an elevator, remembering nothing of his past, Thomas emerges into a world of about thirty teenage boys, all without past memories, who have learned to survive under their own set of rules in a completely enclosed environment, subsisting on their own agriculture and supplies.
+With a new boy arriving every thirty days, the group has been in "The Glade" for three years, trying to find a way to escape through the Maze that surrounds their living space (patrolled by cyborg monsters named 'Grievers').
+They have begun to give up hope when a comatose girl arrives with a strange note, and their world begins to change with the boys dividing into two factions: those willing to risk their lives to escape and those wanting to hang onto what they've got and survive.Written by

 Just before Thomas is let out of the caged lift at the start of the film there should be criss-cross style shadows over him as the roof of the cage is closed, but the shadows are only formed when the cage roof is being opened.
 See more »